 If you refresh the page several times, you should see different versions of reviews shown in the product page, presented in a round robin style (red stars, black stars, no stars).

-Now that you have an application that is generating traffic, you can explore the Anthos Service Mesh pages in the Cloud Console to see metrics and the other observability features.
+Now that you have an application that is generating traffic, you can explore the Anthos Service Mesh pages in the console to see metrics and the other observability features.

 When you are finished experimenting with the Bookinfo sample, remove it from your cluster.